lzumeta/flex-mod-training-loads-recu-injuries/code/simulation/README.md

 # README

-I used the `batchtools` package and the abstract experiment description, that they describe there, to structure our code in a convenient way.
-I separate: the problems, algorithms, experiments and batch system specific parts.
+I used the `batchtools` package and the abstract experiment description (which is described in the package documentation), to structure our code in a convenient way.
+In this regard, I separate the following parts: the problems, algorithms, experiments and batch system specific parts.

 A so-called registry object is created, which defines a directory where all relevant information, files and results of the computational jobs are stored with `makeExperimentRegistry`.
 Thus, the results are reproducible: